Kim Kardashian's Kids Have No Idea She's Famous

 The reason her kids are unaware?
-They just think of her as "mom."
+They just think of her as "mum."

 "It's pretty intense, but at home I'm not known," Kardashian West said in an interview with ITV's This Morning when asked about whether or not she feels famous.
 "My kids have no clue what's going on.
 So I don't really feel it — I spend most of my time at home."